Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Experiment Design and Evaluation Strategy

 More specifically, for each attack class, we first identified all malicious samples belonging to that class and performed stratified sampling without replacement.
 This means that once a sample is selected, it is not chosen again.
 However, replacement was incorporated as a fallback mechanism to ensure that if a particular class had fewer samples than required, additional instances could be drawn to maintain balance.

-The final sets adopted for the explainability experiments consisted of 88 samples for the 5G-NIDD dataset (11 per attack class), 80 samples for the MSA dataset (8 per attack class), and 100 samples for the PFCP dataset (25 per attack class).
+The final sets adopted for the experiments consisted of 268 across the three datasets: 88 TP samples for the 5G-NIDD dataset (11 per attack class), 80 TP samples for the MSA dataset (8 per attack class), and 100 TP samples for the PFCP dataset (25 per attack class).